ultimaweapon/tsuki/README.md

 ## Differences from vanilla Lua

-- Panic when memory allocation is failed.
+- Panic when memory allocation is failed without retry.
 - Execution can only yield with Rust await.
 - First argument of `error` accept only a string.
 - No `xpcall` in basic library.
+- `warn` is enabled by default and does not support control message.
+The message also does not have `Lua warning: ` prefixed.
 - Second argument to `__close` metamethod always `nil`.
+- Any error in `__gc` metamethod will be ignored.
 - C locale is ignored.

 ## Non-goals